janssenr/MyParcelApi.Net/README.md

 ```

 ## GetSubscription
 Use this function to fetch webhook subscriptions.
-You can also filter by account and shop id that you have access to.

 ```
 var susbcriptions = await client.GetSubscription(new[] { 1 });